Mexico to send aquatic drone into shaft with trapped miners - NewsBreak

 Laura Velázquez, national Civil Defense coordinator, said Monday that images from the drone could help authorities decide whether to send in divers without putting them at risk.

 She also said that 25 pumps were working to remove water from the flooded shafts.
-Water that was once 111 feet (34 meters) deep was now between 55 and 78 feet (17 and 26 meters) deep.
+Water that was once 111 feet deep was now 55 to 78 feet deep.

 The miners’ families are desperate and some complained Sunday that President Andrés Manuel López Obrador gave them little information when he visited the site.